NLnetLabs/routinator/doc/manual/source/building.rst

 In addition to meeting the :ref:`system requirements <installation:System Requirements>`, there are three things you need to build Routinator: rsync, a C toolchain and Rust.
-You can run Routinator on any system where you can fulfil these requirements, no matter which operating system or CPU architecture you have.
+You can run Routinator on any operating system and CPU architecture where you can fulfil these requirements.

 Dependencies
 ------------

-You need rsync because some RPKI repositories still use it as its main means of distribution.
+To get started you need rsync because some RPKI repositories still use it as its main means of distribution.
 Some of the cryptographic primitives used by Routinator require a C toolchain.
 Lastly, you need Rust because that’s the programming language that Routinator has been written in.